-Hesse combines organic and artificial materials and forms with cast and painted shadows to create parallel, hybrid, changing environments that explore ideas about growth, materiality and the ethereal.
-Recent work examines seaweed farming and local initiatives that address issues of food security and the environment.
+Hesse combines organic and artificial materials and forms with cast/painted shadows to create parallel, hybrid, changing environments that explore ideas about growth, materiality and the ethereal.
+Recent work has examined seaweed farming and local initiatives that address issues of food security and the environment.

-She was recently was awarded a 2016 Regional Project Initiative Grant from the Connecticut Office of the Arts and Office of Economic and Community Development, National Endowment of the Arts, in partnership with Shoreline Arts Alliance.
-She is a recent recipient of an International Artist in Residence at Hongti Art Center in Busan, South Korea where she researched seaweed cultivation traditions and had a solo exhibition.
-She has received a Rhode Island Visual Artists Sea Grant Award (2013), Connecticut Visual Artist Sea Grant Award (2010), and a Vermont Studio Residency artist grant.
-She is currently Artist-in-Residence at GreenWave, a non-profit sustainability group and will be artist-in-residence at Weir Farm Historic Site in July 2017.
+Hesse was awarded a 2019 Connecticut Office of the Arts Individual Artist Fellowship, 2016 Regional Project Initiative Grant from the Connecticut Office of the Arts and Office of Economic and Community Development, National Endowment of the Arts, in partnership with Shoreline Arts Alliance.
+She is a recipient of an International Artist-in-Residence at Hongti Art Center in Busan, South Korea where she researched seaweed cultivation traditions and had a solo exhibition.
+She has received a Rhode Island Visual Artists Sea Grant Award (2013), Connecticut Visual Artist Sea Grant Award (2010), and a Vermont Studio Residency artist grant (2011).
+She was Artist-in-Residence at GreenWave (2016), a non-profit ocean climate sustainability group and artist-in-residence at Weir Farm Art Center and Historic Site in July 2017.
 Her work has been exhibited in South Korea, New York, New Mexico and Connecticut.

 Hesse holds a B.A. from Smith College, a Masters in Painting and Printmaking from University of New Mexico where she was a fellow at Tamarind Institute of Lithography.
 She has been a panelist and juror for many arts organizations including the Cultural Affairs Office for the City of New Haven, the Connecticut Commission on Culture and Tourism and the Sea Grant Program at University of Connecticut.
-She currently serves on boards for the Ball and Socket Factory Arts in Cheshire, CT, New Ely Center of Contemporary Art, Site Projects, and Artspace Visual Arts Committee thru 2012.
+She has served on boards for the Ball and Socket Factory Arts in Cheshire, CT, Ely Center of Contemporary Art, Site Projects, and Artspace Visual Arts Committee in New Haven, Ct.
 She was the keynote speaker for the 2016 Connecticut Art Education Alliance fall conference-Lead With Art.